BoltzmannEntropy/interviews.ai/README.md

 **SELLING OR COMMERCIAL USE IS STRICTLY PROHIBITED**.
 The user rights of this e-resource are specified in a licence agreement below.
-You may only use this e-resource for the purposes *private study* or *interviewing candidates*.
+You may only use this e-resource for the purposes *private study*.
 Any selling/reselling of its content is strictly prohibited.

 ### The PDF is available here: